-Mairav Mintz brings more than 26 years of construction management, program management, and dispute resolution experience including project management, construction inspection and monitoring, cost estimating, critical path method (CPM) scheduling, and claims analysis and evaluation.
+Mairav Mintz brings over 30 years of construction management, program management, and dispute resolution experience including project management, construction inspection and monitoring, risk management, cost estimating, critical path method (CPM) scheduling, and claims analysis and evaluation.
 Her impressive list of projects includes transit, highway, bridge, building, plant, and other heavy construction.
-She is frequently called upon by government entities and private sector clients to analyze what went wrong during the construction process on projects both large and small.
+With over $3 billion in design and construction experience, Mairav delivers construction excellence through integrity, innovation, teamwork, and data-driven decision-making.

 JD, Law, The George Washington University